-Chocolate truffles are some of the easiest vegan desserts you could possibly make.
+Vegan chocolate truffles have to be some of the easiest desserts you could possibly make.
 If you’re struggling with vegan baking, definitely give them a go!
 All you need are 3 ingredient (plus optional toppings), the absolute staples of every vegan cupboard.
 Cocoa, dates and peanut butter.

 - incredibly easy

 - requires no oven